 either on TV.
 I can't stand football.
 Or basketball.

-played.
-I play air hockey whenever I have the opportunity.
-I get
+quite some time now.
+I play air hockey whenever I have the

-stupid excited over air hockey, lol.
-I also enjoy watching
+opportunity.
+I get stupid excited over air hockey, lol.
+I also

 ; Lynyrd Skynyrd